Can You Install Engineered Hardwood Over Underfloor Heating?

 Affix With Glue

 Gluing down flooring as opposed to nailing or using other methods allows the wood to expand and contract slightly without it being permanently damaged, because the glue is elastic.
+Here is a guide to installing engineered hardwood with the glue down method.

 Is Installing Underfloor Heating Under Hardwood Safe?